In

 contributed to the sense of urgency and confusion that Hitler exploited

-to extract the cession of the Sudetenland. .gif)
+to extract the cession of the Sudetenland.

 Mussolini, Hitler, interpreter Paul Otto G. Schmidt, and Chamberlain on the right.
-Remarkably, one ca see how the radiators still have the same wooden covers and silently attest to how advanced the technical infrastructure of the room was for its time.
+Remarkably, one can see how the radiators still have the same wooden covers and silently attest to how advanced the technical infrastructure of the room was for its time.
 Subterranean heating systems and concealed ventilation grilles ensured that the temperature and air quality remained constant, even when the room was occupied by a large number of people.
 The electrical wiring was integrated into the structural walls and the ceiling, allowing for the rapid deployment of microphones and additional lighting for film crews.
 This technological modernity was wrapped in a classical skin, a hallmark of the architectural style of the period which sought to combine the efficiency of the twentieth century with the aesthetic weight of antiquity.

 Besides its role during the Munich Conference, this